FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/manage_ssl_tls_versions.md

     "title": "Managing SSL and TLS versions",
     "linkTitle": "Manage SSL and TLS versions",
     "weight": "180"
 }This section describes how to manage the SSL and TLS versions, and enable compatibility mode if needed.
-Additionally, it provides details on TLS use with <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span>.
+Additionally, it provides details on TLS use with {{< TransferCFT/componentlongname  >}}.

 ## SSL/TLS parameters